Taking a long break from work and going on holidays could be so much fun.

 Noise-cancelling technology is a feature that cuts down the outside sound—and allows your toddler to listen to their videos or music better at a lower volume—so their ears are safe.
 But, you can only find this feature in high-end headphones.
 If you’re willing to spend extra bucks for your kid’s ear safety, it’s a good investment.

-Best Headphones for Toddlers: Our Picks
+Best Headphones for Toddlers in 2020: Our Picks

 Below is our list of the best headphones for toddlers on the market: